 Overture to Revolution: The 1787 Assembly of Notables and the Crisis of France's Old Regime by John Hardman.
 The Assembly of Notables in 1787 was the first link in a chain which led to the French Revolution.

 Preserving the Monarchy: The Comte De Vergennes, 1774-1787 by Munro Price.
-Studies Vergennes' role in the debate on the monarchy in the two decades before the Revolution.
-His financial reforms, fully examined here, were the last attempt to restructure the monarchy in accordance with its traditional principles.
-The failure of this undertaking accelerated the collapse of the royal government.
+Studies Vergennes' role in the debate on the monarchy.
+His financial reforms were the last attempt to restructure the monarchy in accordance with its traditional principles.

 The Cultural Origins of the French Revolution by Roger Chartier and Lydia G. Cochrane considers the causes of the revolution.